Web Services

 CORS

-A cross-origin HTTP request is a request that is made to a different domain or a different subdomain than the one browser is currently on.
+Cross-Origin Resource Sharing (CORS) is a security feature that controls how web browsers handle requests to a different domain than the one the user is currently on.

 .